learnk8s/learnk8s.io/src/advancedKubectl/content.md

 kubectl get pods -o custom-columns='NAME:metadata.name,IMAGES:spec.containers[*].image'
 ~~~

-Now you just have to make the file exectuable with `chmod +x kubectl-img` and move it to any directory in your `PATH`, and after that you can immediately start using the plugin with `kubectl img`.
+Now make the file exectuable with `chmod +x kubectl-img` and move it to any directory in your `PATH`.
+Immediately after that you can start using the plugin with `kubectl img`!

-> As mentioned, kubectl plugins can be written in any programming language.
-If you use shell scripts, you have the advantage that you can easily invoke kubectl from the plugin (it's certain that kubectl is installed if your plugin is used as a kubectl plugin).
-However, you can write more sophisticated plugins in real programming languages, for example, using a [Kubernetes client library](https://kubernetes.io/docs/reference/using-api/client-libraries/).
-If you use Go, there is even a library called [cli-runtime](https://github.com/kubernetes/cli-runtime) that exists specifically for writing kubectl plugins.
+> As mentioned, kubectl plugins can be written in *any* programming or scripting language.
+If you use shell scripts, you have the advantage that you can easily invoke kubectl from the plugin.
+However, you can write more sophisticated plugins with real programming languages, for example, using a [Kubernetes client library](https://kubernetes.io/docs/reference/using-api/client-libraries/).
+If you use Go, you can also use the [cli-runtime](https://github.com/kubernetes/cli-runtime) library, which exists specifically for writing kubectl plugins.

+### Sharing your plugins

+If you think that one of your plugins might be useful for others, feel free to share it on **GitHub**.
+Make sure to add it to the [**kubectl-plugins**](https://github.com/topics/kubectl-plugins) topic, so that others can find it.

+You can also request to add your plugin to the [**krew index**](https://github.com/GoogleContainerTools/krew-index/).
+You can find the instructions for how to do this in the [krew GitHub repository](https://github.com/GoogleContainerTools/krew/blob/master/docs/DEVELOPER_GUIDE.md).

 ### Command completion

 At the moment, the plugin mechanism unfortunately doesn't yet support command completion.
 This means that you need to fully type the plugin names, as well as any arguments for the plugins.

-However, there is an open [**feature request**](https://github.com/kubernetes/kubectl/issues/585) to provide command completion for plugins.
+However, there is an open [**feature request**](https://github.com/kubernetes/kubectl/issues/585) for this in the kubectl GitHub repository.
 So, it is possible that this feature will be implemented some time in the future.

 <!-- #### Distribute your own plugins via krew